 At this stage I started to wonder whether the men were actually thieves, and they had stolen the mosaic, so resolved to photograph the pit on my next trip and bring it to someone’s attention.
 Imagine my surprise, and sadness, on Sunday when I rounded the corner of Edificio Santo Antonio to be confronted by this:

 After over 100 years, the capella had been demolished.
 All that was left was one of the old metal-framed wooden benches casually discarded to one side.
 Otherwise the whole area had been flattened.
 It was really sad to realise that this little bit of history had been removed, and there was little fanfare or news that it would be demolished.

 I’m not sure who was responsible for this demolition, whether it was the local Oiã council, or Oliveira do Bairro, or the Church, but a little bit of Carris’s history is gone forever.
 Hopefully something nice will replace it, but judging by the speed that things change around here, it’ll probably be another 100 years before we see any improvements.

-Update, 29 March 2019: Apparently the chapel had been allowed to deteriorate and was on the verge of collapsing.
+Update, 29 March 2019: Apparently the chapel had been allowed to deteriorate and was on the verge of collapse.
 However, rather than demolishing it and (perhaps) building a replacement in the future, I wonder if it might have been cheaper to renovate the existing building.
 Now all that remains is a sandy eyesore that is used as a car park by the patrons of the café across the road.